 English My Way

-English My Way has had a positive impact on learners in the programme with:
+English My Way had a positive impact on people in the programme with:

 - 70% progressing to an Entry Level 1 ESOL course; 72% going on to other further learning; 11% going on to volunteer and 22% going on to employment.

-Learner confidence has also improved, leading to reduced social isolation, increased independence, and benefits to health and family.
+People’s confidence also improved, leading to reduced social isolation, increased independence, and benefits to health and family.

 - 65% of learners reported improved confidence using their English to talk to acquaintances; 68% in using their English in shops/public transport and 61% in using their English with doctors and other professionals.

 Reach of the programme

 - English My Way supported 9,066 people with Pre-Entry Level ESOL and was delivered in 38 of the Department for Communities and Local Government’s 58 target areas.